The whole world in one country

 South Africa boasts some of the most diverse and spectacular landscapes and wildlife in the world.
 Venture into its wild heart in search of the Big Five at Kruger National Park.
 Visit Swaziland and the battlefield at Rorke's Drift, fly to Port Elizabeth to follow the Garden Route to Knysna, and complete your travels with a tour of the Winelands District and the chance to explore Cape Town.

-Fly to Johannesburg via Amsterdam, meet your Tour Manager and transfer to the Lesedi Cultural Village.
-You'll spend two nights here, in traditional surroundings at the heart of the Cradle of Humankind World Heritage Site.
+Fly to Johannesburg, meet your Tour Manager and transfer to Lesedi Cultural Village.
+You'll spend two nights here in traditional surroundings, staying at the heart of the Cradle of Humankind World Heritage Site.
 Enjoy a light meal and your first night under African skies.

 Discover the history behind today's democratic South Africa as we visit The 28-acre farmstead at Liliesleaf - once the underground headquarters of the ANC and Umkhonto we Sizwe - and Johannesburg's Apartheid Museum.